thewillhuang/q/README.md

 $ npm install
 ```

-to optimize all css, js, and html.
+Optimize all css, js, and html.
 ```
 $ gulp production
 ```